 What are the basic components of a valid contract?

 Many kinds of both verbal and written contracts can be considered legally valid, but there are certain features or lack thereof, that can render them invalid or reduce the chance that a contract will hold up in court or a legal dispute.

 For a contract to be valid under state and federal laws, it needs to have certain elements that allow it to be enforced using contract laws.

 In general, a contract must at least contain the following elements to be classed as valid:

-All parties entering the agreement need to be older than the minimum age of consent, have the mental capacity to fulfill their obligations defined by the contract and accept the terms at their own free will.
+All parties entering the agreement need to be older than the minimum age of consent, have the mental capacity to fulfill their obligations defined by the contract, and accept the terms of their own free will.

 Tips for properly formatting a contract

 It sounds obvious, but this is a mandatory rule you need to follow.
 Contracts can be highly complex and contain legal jargon that’s very difficult to understand.

 Carefully read the details to make sure you comprehend the terms of the offer and know what obligations you are binding yourself to so you don’t find yourself in breach of the contract.